IvanSostarko/ionic2-cookbook/README.md

 # Ionic 2 CookBook
-> This is a simple CookBook Hybrid App.
+> Simple CookBook Mobile Hybrid App.

 > This is built on Ionic 2 framework.